dlouangr/agile-blog/_posts/2023-10-16-project-issues-management.md

 Quality takes work, but it's one of the most worthwhile investments you can make.
 I'm confident you have what it takes to make it happen!
 Here's to your quality journey!

 ## References:
-[^1]"Non-conformity: what it is and how to deal with it using technology"(https://www.sydle.com/blog/non-conformity-64e4fa8e7317ee3484972195)
+[^1]: "Non-conformity: what it is and how to deal with it using technology"(https://www.sydle.com/blog/non-conformity-64e4fa8e7317ee3484972195)

-[^2]"The Define Measure Analyze Improve Control (DMAIC) Process"(https://asq.org/quality-resources/dmaic)
+[^2]: "The Define Measure Analyze Improve Control (DMAIC) Process"(https://asq.org/quality-resources/dmaic)

-[^3]"Benefits of teamwork and collaboration for software development teams"(https://www.shakebugs.com/blog/collaboration-in-software-development/)
+[^3]: "Benefits of teamwork and collaboration for software development teams"(https://www.shakebugs.com/blog/collaboration-in-software-development/)

 ~~~
 Banner image courtesy of Arena Solutions